 Dr. Kirt Von Daacke is associate professor of history and assistant dean of academic advising at the University of Virginia.
 A former professor at LC, Dr. Von Daacke researches social constructions of race, community social hierarchies and identity in 18th– and 19th-century America.
 His first book, Freedom Has a Face: Race, Identity, and Community in Jefferson’s Albemarle, 1780-1865, was published by the University of Virginia Press in 2012.
 Dr. Von Daacke has also begun research for a second book-length project examining the history of a 19th-century interracial island fishing community in coastal Maine.
 He helps lead the UVa President’s Commission on Slavery and the University.

 Travis McDonald has worked at Thomas Jefferson’s Poplar Forest for more than two decades as an architectural historian and preservationist.
 He received his master’s of architectural history from the University of Virginia and assumed the title of director of architectural restoration at Poplar Forest in 1989.
-In addition to his professional responsibilities, McDonald is an active independent researcher and adjunct professor at Lynchburg College.
+In addition to his professional responsibilities, McDonald is an active independent researcher and adjunct professor at University of Lynchburg.
 His latest research focuses on the lives of enslaved and free African American craftsmen in Lynchburg before the American Civil War and emancipation.
-He offers several internships focusing on local history for Lynchburg College students and an Architectural History class that would be especially appealing to history and museum studies students.
+He offers several internships focusing on local history for University of Lynchburg students and an Architectural History class that would be especially appealing to history and museum studies students.